-Autobahn rules regarding sound limits shall be in effect for all events (105db), with the exception of any events that have been determined as sound exempt weekends by the management of Autobahn Country Club.
+Autobahn rules regarding sound limits shall be in effect for all events (105db), except for any events that have been determined as sound exempt weekends by the management of Autobahn Country Club.

 15.19.
 Advertisements and Graphics

 Advertisements and graphics may be displayed on cars provided they are in good taste.